Arm and Hammer Baking Soda: Makeup Secrets for Aging Skin

 6. Then with your fingers (fingers are better to warm up the foundation and help it melt into the skin) apply your foundation as you normally would.

 You’ll notice your makeup goes on much easier and smoother.
 Finish with a second application of moisturizer if you’re older or have dry skin.
-Or apply a thin layer of finishing powder if you normally need one.

 I don’t have oily skin, but have been using baking soda for over 25 years with no problems, dryness, or irritation.